 – Not my problem.

-* Recruitment agencies just bombard companies with candidates’ resumes without even informing the candidates, and they do so to try to get as much business as possible.
-This is bad for candidates, as it makes them look undesirable and desperate from the employers’ point of view.
+* Incredible but true: bad recruitment agencies bombard companies with candidates’ resumes without permission in order to get as much business as possible.
+This is bad for candidates and makes them look undesirable and desperate from the employers’ point of view.

 3: The gossip girl